Vote Buying Scandal Stokes Fears of EOS Governance Failure | Crypto

 EOS investors can’t say they weren’t warned.

-What was foretold in a March blog post by ethereum creator Vitalik Buterin may have come to pass on the world’s fifth largest blockchain, with a bout of drama rocking the $5 billion protocol over the weekend.
+What was foretold in a March blog post by ethereum creator Vitalik Buterin may have come to pass on the world’s fifth largest blockchain, with a bout of vote drama rocking the $5 billion protocol over the weekend.

 That’s when a Twitter account named “Maple Leaf Capital” produced screenshots from a leaked Excel spreadsheet that supposedly show the China-based exchange Huobi, one of the world’s oldest and largest, accepting money for its support of certain entities in the charge of ensuring the network’s distributed decision-making.